 Dyspraxic: A person /individual who has been diagnosed with Dyspraxia.

-Fine Motor Control: The ‘little’ movements (Like tracking something with eyes, clicking and shoe laces).
+Fine Motor Control: The ‘little’ movements.
+(Examples: tracking something with eyes, clicking, and tying shoe laces).

-Gross Motor Control: The ‘big’ movements of the body (such as moving an arm or leg).
+Gross Motor Control: The ‘big’ movements of the body (Examples: Walking or moving an arm/leg).

-Occupation Therapist: A professional who seeks out learning disabilities in people and brings it to the person’s attention.
-They can also offer guidance and support for the individual.
+Occupation Therapist: A professional who seeks out learning disabilities in people.
+They can then bring it to the individual’s attention.
+Additionally, they can offer guidance and support for the individual.

-Self Esteem: What a person thinks/feels about themselves.
+Self Esteem: What a person thinks or feels about themselves.

-Speech Therapist: A professional who helps people gain the ability to talk/communicate.
+Speech Therapist: A professional who helps people gain the ability to talk or communicate.

-Tangibly Familiar: A term I’ve coined, it describes a metaphor used for depression.
+Tangibly Familiar: A term I’ve coined to describe a metaphor used for depression.

 A big thanks for visiting Dyspraxic Fantastic, I really appriciate it.
 I hope you’ve found what you’re looking for and maybe even some extra content too.
 Dyspraxia is confusing at the best of times and the lack of understanding makes it harder.
 Even moreso when you take into account the lack of awareness and how random it can be.
 Therefore, I’m always looking to improve and add to my site to make it the best it can possibly be.
 Nevertheless, if you have any questions or feedback thren please drop me a comment.